boazsegev/iodine/README.md

 ## Server Usage: Running more than one server

 On some machines, Iodine will allow you to run more than a single server, by forking the main process while still running the script.
-This is more of a hack to be used in development environments, since runnig multiple instances of the script is the prefered way to run different servers.
+This is more of a hack to be used in development environments, since runnig multiple instances of the script is the prefered way to use Iodine in production.

 i.e.: